-Writing is one of the most obvious career moves for talented writers, but the reason the best blogging courses are still in demand in 2019 is that what it takes to run a successful blog has become a longer list than simply being able to string a sentence together.
+Writing is one of the most obvious career moves for talented writers, but the reason the best blogging courses are still in demand is that what it takes to run a successful blog has become a longer list than simply being able to string a sentence together.

-Is blogging still relevant in 2019?
+Is blogging still relevant?

 The rise of the blogger during the 2000s was an exciting time when social media was still in its infancy.
 The idea that an individual could make their own footprint by sharing personal stories and expertise was capitalised on to great effect.